In marriage, family, work, friendships, with God in all of life.

 Harrison is a Colson Fellow and has served on numerous local and national boards, including FCA, Colorado Uplift, Urban Youth Ministries, Corban University and WaterStone.

-An author and corporate speaker, Harrison has appeared on numerous media outlets including FoxNews.com, "Dr. James Dobson's Family Talk" and The 700 Club.
+An author and corporate speaker, Harrison has appeared on numerous media outlets including FoxNews.com, The Huckabee Show, "Dr. James Dobson's Family Talk" and The 700 Club.
 With a long record of dedicated service to ministry, Harrison leads Bible studies locally and participated in missions trips to Mexico, South Africa, Haiti, and the Philippines.
 He is author of Rise of the Servant Kings: What the Bible Says About Being a Man, now available in bookstores everywhere.

 He has been married to his wife, Elliette, for 28 years and they have three children.